Anthony-Maxwell1/pytrainer/README.md

 - **Arguments**:
   - `input_text`: The text prompt to generate a response for (required).
   - `max_length`: The maximum length of the generated response (default is 50).
-  - `temperature`: Controls the randomness of the generated text (default is 0.5).
+  - `temperature`: Controls the randomness of the generated text (default is 0.7).
+  - `nearestPunctuation`: Should a word be rounded to the same word with different punctuation, if that word is not tokenized? (defualt is False)

 #### `save(self, path)`